0

 Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

-Corn futures are narrowly mixed at midday Wednesday; soybean futures are 2
+Corn futures are 10 to 11 cents lower at midday Wednesday; soybean futures

 David M. Fiala